 - Ask a friend to look at you in the dark to make sure you're as visible as you think!

 - Be vigilant for bikes especially when it is dark.

 - Clean the inside of your windshield and have wipers that work!

-- Give cyclists 3 feet of space when passing.
+- Give cyclists at least 3 feet of space when passing.

 - De-fog and de-ice your windshield completely before leaving your driveway.

 - Stay alert - avoid distractions while driving.